RAPcores/rapcores/docs/configuration.md

 ### Logic Analyzer

-The Logic Analyzer interface allows for observation and injection of signals within the top-level rapcore project without patching the core project.
+The Logic Analyzer interface allows for observation and injection of signals within the top-level RAPcores project without patching the core project.

 ```
 `define LA_OUT <N>